About arc42

 6.4.
 Question generation

+The following diagram shows how the generation of the questions is done.
 This option loads the questions during the game directly from Wikidata.

-1. The game service asks for a question.
+1. The GameService asks for a question.

 3. Wikidata returns the question, image and options for the question.

-4. The question generation service returns all the information.
+4. The QuestionService returns all the information.

-5. The game service stores all the information returned.
+5. The GameService stores all the information returned.

 7. The question, image and options for the question are shown